yifeiw16/CLike-Complier/README.md

 6. **Target Code Generation** – Converts intermediate code into **MIPS assembly**, managing registers and stack frames.

-## Notes
-The project aims to provide a clear and modular implementation of a compiler pipeline, helping students understand the design and logic behind each stage of compilation.

 ## Example
 ```bash
 # Example usage